Most of us want to spend the least to get the most.

 Let’s take a look at these different implementations shall we:

-In-person training is probably where you will start off as a trainer and when it comes to this method of personal training, your goal is client retention.
+In-person training is probably where you will start off as a trainer and when it comes to this personal training method, your goal is client retention.

-To this end, the best strategy for maximizing your pricing is to set up recurring payments.
+To this end, setting up recurring payments is the best strategy for maximizing your pricing.

 It’s also the best and easiest way to implement demographic-based pricing standards.

-In-person training is also where you can and should charge the most per session since you are providing the quality and value of undivided, tailored attention.
+You can and should charge the most per in-person training session since you provide the quality and value of undivided, tailored attention.

-Small group coaching is a form of in-person training, but as opposed to a one-on-one scenario, you are training several individuals all at once using a general program.
+Small group coaching is a form of in-person training, but instead of a one-on-one scenario, you are training several individuals all at once using a general program.

 Because of this general approach and the division of attention, you would naturally charge less per head, but the numbers soon cover and even overlap the cost.

-So although you are earning less per client, the collective revenue is higher.
+So although you earn less per client, the collective revenue is higher.